CarbonPackages/Carbon.Notification/README.md

 ## [Carbon.Notification:Data](Resources/Private/Fusion/Data.fusion)

 Add a notification to the backend view.
 You need to set `content` to get the notification show.
-This isreat for NodeTypes who need an input in the inspector.
+This is great for NodeTypes who need an input in the inspector.
 Add this prototype to `data-carbon-alert`, `data-carbon-warning`, `data-carbon-info` or `data-carbon-backend` to an element as attribute.